-If you're not familiar with the story, it must be because you didn't have internet access in 2009, when James Blagden's amazing animated short film Dock Ellis and the LSD No-No exploded across the web, turning what was a quirky footnote in baseball history into a modern-day tall tale known by fans and non-fans alike.
+If you're not familiar with the story, you must have missed James Blagden's amazing animated short film Dock Ellis and the LSD No-No, which exploded across the web in 2009, turning what was a quirky footnote in baseball history into a modern-day tall tale known by fans and non-fans alike.

 If you've never seen it, enjoy:

-The film, which played at Sundance, tells the story of a man who fought against racism in baseball and worked hard to advocate for the right to free agency, before which players were largely at the mercy of owners who could buy and sell them at will.
+The film, which played at Sundance earlier this year, tells the story of a man who fought against racism in baseball and worked hard to advocate for the right to free agency, before which players were largely at the mercy of owners who could buy and sell them at will.
 Ellis, who died in 2008, also turned the Pittsburgh Pirates' dugout into the biggest party in the major leagues.

 I met with Radice to talk about why this story has such staying power.